MARTIMM/gnome-gtk3/docs/content-docs/reference/Glib/Variant.md

 new
 ---

-Create a new Variant object.

-    multi method new ( Str :$type-string!, Array :$values! )

 Create a new Variant object by parsing the type and data provided in strings.

     multi method new ( Str :$type-string!, Str :$data-string! )